kwikteam/phy-contrib/docs/template-gui.md

 ### CorrelogramView
 ___________________

-CorrelogramView displays the pairwise auto-correlogram of each pair of (traces?) for each cluster selected.
-These are plotted in the same colour as the selected clusters.
-Cross correlograms for each pair of clusters are displayed in white.
+CorrelogramView displays the auto-correlograms of each cluster's spike trains in color (on the diagonal) and the cross-correlograms of each pair of spike trains from the selected clusters in white (on the off-diagonal).

 By default the correlogram will show a window of 50ms and use a bin size of 1ms.
 These can both be adjusted using the `CorrelogramView` dropdown menu.